uviclibraries/nvivo/activities-mac.md

     <img src="images\mac instructions\undo-code-hierarchy.gif" alt="undo code hierarchy" style="width:720px;">

-    - **Viewing Node References** To view all the pieces of text coded at a given node, from the file list pane double click the desired node.
+    - **Viewing Node References:** To view all the pieces of text coded at a given node, from the file list pane double click the desired node.
 This will open up a window in the detail pane with all the references.
     - Time permitting, repeat the above exercise for the "WashingtonPost_2020-02-03.pdf" file continuing to use and build upon your themes hierarchy

     <img src="images\mac instructions\last-of-step-3.png" alt="complete coded document" style="width:720px;">